richtastic/ff/src/3DR/wiki/app.md

-- save camera ID inside bundle adjust files
-- save a 'size' and 'rotation' for each p2d in 3d 'points' in bundle info.yaml

 - bundle adjust for 3 views - using absolute transforms as basis (relatives are DERIVED)

---- is there a way to calculate RELATIVE errors in GD, not requiring absolute initialization?
-	-

 - incremental BA vs some sort of grouping method vs global quasi-local-global-grouping